-I provide continuing education training on a variety of topics, which include assessment and treatment for behavior problems, challenges related to autistic spectrum disorders, methods for robust behavior observations, and ways to incorporate technology into the assessment and treatment process.
-Trainings can be scheduled at my office or nearby, on-site, or via secure tele-conferences.
+Dr. Gale provides continuing education training on a variety of topics, which include assessment and treatment for behavior problems, challenges related to autistic spectrum disorders, methods for robust behavior observations, and ways to incorporate technology into the assessment and treatment process.
+Trainings can be scheduled at the office or nearby, on-site, or via tele-conferences.

 BehaviorTech Solutions, Inc is approved by the American Psychological Association to sponsor continuing education for psychologists.
 BehaviorTech Solutions, Inc maintains responsibility for this program and its content.